kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 What is measured is what the frames cost decoded – the canvas at four bytes a pixel, less whatever downsampling scales away – never the size of the file, which says nothing about it: a 500×280 GIF of 22 frames is 400 KB on disk and 12 MB decoded.

-Nothing is divided while the animations together want less than the limit, and the division is even past that, except that an animation that fits in less than its share takes only what it needs and leaves the rest to the ones that can use it.
+When the animations together want more than the limit, the pool gives each one its window first and holds as many of them whole as the rest allows, smallest first – so a wall of stickers and one long GIF keeps every sticker whole and plays the GIF out of a window, where an even split would hold nothing whole.
+When two the same size compete for the last of it, the one already whole keeps its frames.
 One thing sits outside the limit: a player always holds two frames, because with one the next frame could only start decoding after the current one was dropped.
 A hundred animations at once will exceed any limit.

 Two levers, in the order you should reach for them.

 **Downsample large animations.** ``AnimatedImagePlayer/Options/maxPixelSize`` scales the frames as they are decoded, which cuts what each one costs by the square of the scale.
 An animation displayed in a 120-point cell does not need 1000-pixel frames: at 3× that is 0.5 MB a frame instead of 4 MB.
-It is the first lever because it is the one that makes the frames small enough for the shares to hold whole animations.
+It is the first lever because it is the one that makes the frames small enough for the pool to hold whole animations.

 ``AnimatedImageView`` does it for you – it decodes the frames no larger than it displays them, and never scales them up.
 Set the size yourself when the view isn't the whole story, or turn it off with ``AnimatedImageView/isAutomaticDownsamplingEnabled`` when the view is going to grow: